Aarononomous/Switch-Color-Model/README.md

 ### With a Keyboard Shortcut

-You can set up a keyboard shortcut to run the command by going to **Sublime Text > Preferences > Key Bindings &ndash; User** and adding your shortcut with the `switch_color_model` command.
+You can set up a keyboard shortcut to run the command by going to **Preferences > Key Bindings - User** and adding your shortcut with the `switch_color_model` command.
 Here's my configuration, but check your own User and Default key bindings to make sure that you're not overwriting a previously set shortcut.

 **Mac**

 ```
 [
 { "keys" : ["ctrl+shift+c"], "command": "switch_css_color_model" }
 ]
 ```